Statements

 scope for the entire block.
 Blocks are often used as bodies for control

-statements like if
+statements like if/while/for,

 or as function bodies.